martinandert/counterpart/README.md

 ### Adding Translation Data

-You can use the `registerTranslation` function to deep-merge data for a specific locale into the global translation object:
+You can use the `registerTranslations` function to deep-merge data for a specific locale into the global translation object:

 ```js
 translate.registerTranslations('de', require('globalization/locales/de'));